STARTING A CANDLE MAKING BUSINESS

 Do you know who your customer is?
 What is their style, design aesthetic, and how much are they willing to spend on a candle?
 Where do they shop?
 What are their values i.e. are they green and into sustainability?
 Are they into luxury?

 Maybe you even have a very specific person in mind.
 If so, investigate what they pin on Pinterest, what they post and who they follow on Instagram.
 Does your product fit?
 I’m going to go out on a limb here and assume your first customers will be a lot like you.

-Below are a few excellent examples of candle companies who have definitely found their own unique place in the candle world and are crushing it!
+Below are a few excellent examples of candle companies who have definitely found their own unique place in the candle world.

 - Luxury Candles: Element Candles